 Against Erection

-Traditions hoping to elude politically imposed determination, have often found their inspiration in ruins.
-But over centuries, the recipe of divorce to escape the bondage of historical logic has cumulatively forged its own kind of bizarre, nostalgic conservatism.
-Romantic architecture ought to be a contradiction, but is not.
-An umbilical cord can only be cut once before the gesture becomes metaphorical.
+Traditions hoping to elude politically imposed determination, have often tended to find their inspiration in ruins.
+But over centuries, the drive to escape the bondage of historical logic has cumulatively forged its own kind of bizarre, nostalgic conservatism.
+Romantic architecture ought to be a contradiction, but an umbilical cord can only be cut once before it becomes a metaphor.

 - James Krone